 Enter the total number of flight crew required for trips/flights.
 This will only count those crew members assigned as PIC or SIC positions as flight crew.
 Attendants and Additional Crew Members (ACM) will not count for this total.
 If there is no requirement, leave as 0.

 The Use Limit restricts the number of times the Regulatory Set may be used for a crew member over a select number of days.
 For each day that a crew member performs duty under the Regulatory Set, it counts as 1 time.
 This may include multiple flight legs.
-If this limit would be exceeded, it will show as an alert in the Trip Snapshot.
+If this limit would be exceeded, it will show as an alert in the Trip Feasibility.

 If the Regulatory Set with a Use Limit is applied on the Trip level, it would apply to all flight legs for that Trip.
 For example, in a Trip with 4 flight legs all with the same crew, with the first 2 legs departing on one day and the following 2 legs departing the next day - this would count as 2 uses for the PIC and 2 uses for the SIC.
 Note: It is a best practice to apply Regulatory Sets with Use Limits only on the flight leg level.